-When it comes to selecting the right type of pneumatic directional control valve for any application, you have many options at your disposal.
-Each comes with its own specific function, so it is helpful to understand differences and pick the type best-suited for your requirements.
+You have many options at your disposal when it comes to selecting a pneumatic directional control valve for your application.
+Each type of pneumatic control valve has a specific function, so it is important to understand the differences and select the type that best suits your requirements.

-To help you arrive at the valve “type” that’s right for your pneumatic application, this post will highlight five basic requirements to consider.
+To help you arrive at the valve “type” that’s right for your pneumatic application, this article will highlight five basic requirements to consider:

 Method of Valve Actuation

-Most pneumatic directional control valves are 2-way, 3-Way or 4-Way and, as a rule of thumb, it is a count of their active media ports.
+Most pneumatic directional control valves are 2-, 3- or 4-way configurations, which account for their active media ports.

-3-Way valves add a third port to allow for venting (EXHAUST port) of pressure at the OUTLET port, when the INLET port is blocked.
-3-Way valves are offered Normally Closed or Normally Open, as well.
+- 3-way valves: These valves add a third port (EXHAUST) to vent pressure at the OUTLET port when the INLET port is blocked.
+A 3-way valve is available in Normally Closed or Normally Open configurations.

-4-Way valves add a second OUTLET and corresponding second EXHAUST port to the 3-Way function, and are most commonly used for control of double acting pneumatic cylinders and actuators.
-Upon 4-Way Valve actuation, INLET pressure switches from one OUTLET port to the other.
+- 4-Way Valves: This valve adds a second OUTLET and corresponding second EXHAUST port to the 3-way function.
+Most 4-way valves are used for controlling double-acting pneumatic cylinders and actuators.
+Upon actuation, the 4-way valve INLET pressure switches from one OUTLET port to the other.

-Note: As an option, 4-way valves can be configured with 3 positions, where the center position is forms a “neutral” position choice of three options (either all OUTLET ports exhausted, pressurized, or checked).
+Additionally, 4-way valves can be configured in three positions with the center position as a “neutral” position choice of three OUTLET options (exhausted, pressurized or checked).

 Flow Capacity (Valve Size)

-Flow capacity is a fifth factor to address in valve selection.
-An undersized valve will slow down fill time or cause other forms of inefficiency in the system while an oversized valve can be classified as a form of waste in the system.
-It’s important to estimate a maximum flow capacity for your application and select the valve size with enough capacity.
-All valve suppliers provide a flow capacity, and have easy reference material to assist you, but essentially your valve will need to fill a specific downstream volume within your acceptable period of time.
+An undersized valve will slow fill time in the system, while an oversized valve wastes media.
+It’s important to estimate a maximum flow capacity for your application and select the appropriate valve size.
+All valve suppliers provide flow capacity specifications with reference material to assist you.
+Your valve must fill a specific downstream volume within an allotted period.

-Tip: Most manufacturers state a “Cv” value, which is a universally accepted flow capacity index, known as “flow coefficient”.
-It forms an easy way for you to compare similar sized valves.
+Tip: Most manufacturers state a “Cv” value, a universally accepted flow capacity index known as the flow coefficient.
+That allows you to compare similarly sized valves.

-Once you’ve used these five factors to identify the valve type you need, then weigh specific performance and integration attributes of matching brands and models available from valve manufacturers.
+Once you’ve identified the best valve type for your application, you’ll need to weigh specific valve performance and integration attributes of matching brands and models available from valve manufacturers.
 Still a bit overwhelmed?
 Don’t worry!
-We’ve made it easy to browse our online catalog and narrow your results until you have found the exact products needed for your specific application.
-You can even search within results for the exact terms you’re looking for.
+We’ve made it easy to browse our online catalog and narrow your results until you find the products you need for your application.
+You can even search for exact terms within the results to find specific products.

-If you’d like more help choosing the right valve, or have questions about any of our products, please contact us at 1-800-477-8707.
+If you’d like more help choosing the right pneumatic control valve, or have questions about any of our products, please contact us at 1-800-477-8707.